JoshDreamland/Yamlet/README.md

 To help with this, Yamlet offers separate tags for `!fmt` (formatting string values) and `!expr` (general expression evaluation).

-There are there because if you try to write this:
+These are there because if you try to write this:
 ```yaml
 my_string: !expr 'my formatted string with {inlined} {expressions}'
 ```